nigelcharman/ombfw-videos/updating-omb-status-script.md

 The common colours are:

-Purple.
-The patch needs checking.
+Purple: The patch needs checking.

-Red.
-Growth is occurring which needs controlling.
+Red: Growth is occurring which needs controlling.

-Yellow.
-The patch has been controlled this year
+Yellow: The patch has been controlled this year

-And Green.
-There is no regrowth this year.
+And Green: There is no regrowth this year.

 ---
 (narration-mode: fragment)